A Sentiment Consolidation Framework for Meta-Review Generation: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We initialize the task of scientific sentiment summarization.
-Based on the nature of the meta-reviewing process, we propose the three-layer framework of sentiment consolidation.
-With the framework, we propose automatic evaluation metrics to evaluate sentiments in generated summaries.
-Extensive experiments show that generation results of LLMs could be improved by integrating the sentiment consolidation framework into the textual prompting or the generation pipeline.
+In this paper, we explore sentiment-focused multi-document information consolidation within the task of scientific sentiment summarization.
+We introduce a three-layer framework of sentiment consolidation to focus on generating meta-reviews and it considers the sentiments for each review facet in the reviews and discussions.
+We also propose automatic evaluation metrics that assess the overall sentiments in the generated meta-reviews.
+Experiments on meta-review generation show that prompting LLMs by following the processes in the three-layer framework results in better meta-reviews, providing an empirical validation of our framework for describing the meta-review writing process.
 As the sentiment consolidation also exist in other domains where human reviews or comments exist such as politics and advertisement, we will explore adapting our proposed sentiment consolidation framework into other domains in the future.